yesodweb/yesod-cookbook/Javascript-Options.md

 ## Other strongly typed functional languages that compile to Javascript

 * [Ur/Web](http://impredicative.com/ur/demo/) - A Haskell-like programming language tailored to web programming.
 Automatically generates FRP javascript code.
-Apropriate for taking the FRP plunge, but Heavyweight (large library and difficult to debug) if you just want some strongly-typed JS.
+Appropriate for taking the FRP plunge, but Heavyweight (large library and difficult to debug) if you just want some strongly-typed JS.
 [Opa](http://opalang.org) is a very similar concept.
 * [JS of OCaml](http://ocsigen.org/js_of_ocaml/) - There is also an in-browser OCaml bytecode interpreter!